preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Archive a page
 =================

 When working with the navigation you can archive a page that is no longer needed.
 This is instead of a delete option.
+There's one archive per Publishing App.

 Just remember that if other pages links to a page you archive, the links will no longer work.
 You have to edit or remove such links.

 If a page has sub pages you can still archive it.
 Then all sub pages will also be archived.
 Both published pages and drafts will be archived.
 If variations for the page or sub pages exists, they will also be archived.